JallRex/100DaysOfCode/README.md

 - Worked on small changes the last few days, but not anything major, thus I wont add those days to the count now.
  Added more layers to P31 (more pages and details, updated the navbar as well.)

+## Day 48.
+(4.Jan)

+-  Following tut from CodeCademy - Attempting to "fix" P32.